-1. INTRODUCTION
+INTRODUCTION

-The protracted economic crisis in Europe, the tailspining of the US economy and rising financial scandals around the world are indicative of the need for the practice of good corporate governance.
-Corporate governance may be used broadly to refer to the guidelines, rules, processes by which businesses are operated, regulated and controlled.
-It is a system of managing the affairs of corporations with a view to increasing shareholders' value and meeting the expectations of the other stakeholders.
+Financial scandals around the world and the recent collapse of major corporate institutions in the USA have brought to the fore, the need for the practice of good corporate governance.
+This is a system of managing the affairs of corporations with a view to increasing shareholders' value and meeting the expectations of the other stakeholders.

-In the last few years, the discourse on the subject of corporate governance in Nigeria has gradually crystallized into the development of norms for listed companies.
-Following the collapse of many banks in the early 1990s in Nigeria and several other corporate frauds such as overstatement of accounts which bedeviled the economy, not a few stakeholders have called for a review of guideline for corporate governance in line with international best practice.
-However, the problem of private companies, that form a vast majority of Nigeria corporate entities, remains largely unaddressed.
-Thus, when on June 15, 2000 the Securities and Exchange Commission (SEC), in collaboration with the Corporate Affairs Commission (CAC) instituted the 17-member committee on corporate governance, headed by the chief executive of Investment Banking and Trust company (IBTC) Limited (Stanbic IBTC) Atedo Peterside, many observers thought this would open a new vista in corporate citizenship in the country.
-The banking industry being the fulcrum for economic growth, banking crises is of great concern to every stakeholder in the economy.
-This is because it exacerbate downturns in economic activities, prevent savings from flowing to the most productive users, reduce the availability of credits, increase the cost of lending to small and medium-size firms and seriously constrain the flexibility of monetary policy (Goldstein, 1997).
+Following the collapse of many banks in the early 90s in Nigeria and several other corporate frauds (e.g. overstatement of accounts) which bedeviled the economy there from, not a few stakeholders have called for a guideline for corporate governance in line with international best practice.
+Thus, when on June 15, 2000 the Securities and Exchange Commission (SEC), in collaboration with the Corporate Affairs Commission (CAC) instituted the 17-member committee on corporate governance, headed by Mr. Atedo Peterside, chief executive of Investment Banking and Trust company (IBTC) Limited (now Stanbic IBTC), many observers thought this would open a new vista in corporate citizenship in the country.
+Banking crises are of great concern to every stakeholder in the economy.
+This is because they exacerbate downturns in economic activities, prevent savings from flowing to the most productive users, reduce the availability of credits, increase the cost of lending to small and medium-size firms and seriously constrain the flexibility of monetary policy (Goldstein, 1997).